 - Occasionally they leave a treat out as a thank you!

 - On the last day (Christmas Eve usually for us) the Kindness Elves leave a little goodbye letter, thanking the children for their wonderful stay and sharing so many lovely experiences together.
 They say that they might pop back throughout the year for birthdays or other special occasions and that they can’t wait to come again next Christmas!

-Need elf size heart notes?
+One year, I only wrote a quick sentence on elf size heart notes.
 I punched hearts out of red paper.
 Here is a link to a sheet of heart templates to use if you do not have a punch. http://www.timvandevall.com/wp-content/uploads/Heart-Template-Printable.pdf They are perfect elf size. 🙂

-The Kindness Elves are adorable and I know we will enjoy them, but they not necessary to complete acts of kindness this season.
-Check out the following Acts of Kindness Advent Calendars and start sprinkling kindness today.
+The Kindness Elves are adorable and we will enjoy them, but honestly, they not necessary to complete acts of kindness this season.
+I will be sharing our calendar of Acts of Kindness in a future post.
+Until then, check out the following Acts of Kindness Advent Calendars and start sprinkling kindness today.